MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   Perimeter_bot_ZN_1_Wall_South_Window;   !- Fenestration Surface Name 12
 ```

 The `WindowShadingControl` object is used to reduce solar radiation into the thermal zone through a window.
 For this measure, the Shading Type was set to `SwitchableGlazing`, which allows modeling simple two-state electrochromic glazing by referencing a construction for the tinted state in the `Construction with Shading Type` field.
+The `Shading Control Type` was set to `OnIfHighSolarOnWindow`, which turns the switchable glazing on to its tinted state if the beam plus diffuse solar radiation incident on the window exceeds the setpoint (20 W/m2).

 Modeling electrochromic glazing required the baseline window constructions to be changed from `WindowMaterial:SimpleGlazingSystem`, which models an entire window assembly as a simple monolithic layer, to a more detailed layered construction made up of `WindowMaterial:Glazing` and `WindowMaterial:Gas` objects.
-In this case, both the untinted and the tinted window constructions were taken from the `WindowConstructs.idf` EnergyPlus example file, specifically the .
+The untinted ("bleached") and tinted ("colored") window constructions were taken from the `WindowConstructs.idf` EnergyPlus example file, specifically a double-glazed air-filled electrochromic construction.
 The objects below show the window constructions before and after the changes to the baseline.

 ```
 WindowMaterial:SimpleGlazingSystem,